holgerbrandl/kalasim/docs/userguide/docs/component.md

 # Component

-Components are the key elements of simulation.
+Components are the key elements of a simulation.

 Components can be either `data` or `active`.
 An `active` component has one or more process descriptions and is activated at some point of time.
 You can make a data component `active` with `activate()`.
 An active component can become